angular-translate/grunt-angular-translate/README.md

     }

 Translation should be provided in the created files.
-On the next run, `grunt-angular-translate` will not changed keys already translated.
+On the next run, `grunt-angular-translate` will not change keys already translated.
 It will only add keys that were added to the source and remove the ones that are not present anymore in the source.